CartoDB/documentation/app/content/angular/getting-started.md

 Then we can use the `ngOnInit` event handler to add the layers to the map and the `ngOnDestroy` event handler to remove the layers from the map when we switch to a different view.

-Instead of adding or removing directly the layers in those event handlers, we are going to define an Angular service that will implement the most common operations found in location intelligence applications.
-The service is going to be called [`MapService`](https://github.com/CartoDB/viz-doc/blob/master/deck.gl/examples/pure-js/angular/src/app/services/map.service.ts) and will take care of adding, removing or updating layers, among other operations:
+Instead of adding or removing directly the layers in those event handlers, we are going to define an Angular service that will implement the most common operations found in Location Intelligence applications.
+The service is going to be called [`MapService`](https://github.com/CartoDB/viz-doc/blob/master/deck.gl/examples/pure-js/angular/src/app/services/map.service.ts) and will take care of adding, removing, or updating layers, amongst other operations:

 ```shell
 ng g service services/map
 ```

-The first thing we need to do is to add to the service the deck.gl instance created by the `MapComponent`.
+The first task we need to perform is to add to the service the deck.gl instance created by the `MapComponent`.
 We define a `setDeckInstance` public method that will be called after we have created the deck.gl instance in the `launchMap` private method:

 ```typescript
 ...